kaichodesu/meta-maaxboard/README.md

 # meta-maaxboard

-A meta-layer for Embest MaaXBoard.
+A meta-layer for the MaaXBoard running XWayland.
 This is eIQ(NXP eIQ Machine Learning) branch.
 It could build a image including the eIQ softwares:

 - OpenCV 4.0.1
 - Arm Compute Library 19.02